-Commissioned by the Wisconsin Arts Board For the Wing Technology Center at the University of Wisconsin, La Crosse
+Commissioned by the Wisconsin Arts Board For the Wing Technology Center at the University of Wisconsin, La Crosse |

-LAX Communica from the direciton of the campus pavillion.
+LAX Communica from the direciton of the campus pavillion. |

-The empirical plumb bob and mystic Saturn are both illuminated while the planet is color shift animated at night.
+LAX day and night.
+The primary elements of the work are the three radio towers with video portals and the illuminated sine wave.
+The empirical plumb bob and mystic Saturn are both illuminated while the planet is color shift animated at night. |

 Detail of "Devices" and Video "Portals"

-Materials: Powder coated and painted formed and welded Aluminum, Stainless Steel, Brass and Copper; Plastic and Glass Optics and Panels, Low Voltage LED arrays, Electronic Light Controllers, LCD Video Monitors, DVD Players, Radio Transmitter.
+Materials: Powder coated and painted formed and welded Aluminum, Stainless Steel, Brass and Copper; Plastic and Glass Optics and Panels, Low Voltage LED arrays, Electronic Light Controllers, LCD Video Monitors, DVD Players, Radio Transmitter. |

 Activity: Illuminated objects, Video Portals and Radio Transmission; Modulating Color Saturn.
+Size: 24' H x 24' W x 3' deep |

 Artists' Statement about LAX Communica:

-The work for the Wing Technology Center is a “marker” for the activities that take place within the space: the seeking and extending of current and future technologies, communication, and expression.
+The work for the Wing Technology Center is a marker for the activities that take place within the space: the seeking and extending of current and future technologies, communication, and expression.

 We envisioned the work as an expression of our fascination with technology and as a portal for the students and artists that live within the space.
 It is physical and static yet broadcasts information.